-• type
+- type

 - version

-- docker
+- · docker

-- frontend
+- · frontend

 - env

 - orderers

 - channels

-- organizations
+- · organizations

 '''

 This is a sample configuration file for SupplyChain App on Single K8s Cluster.

 For multiple K8s clusters, there should be multiple configuration files.

 network:

 Network level configuration specifies the attributes required for each organization

 to join an existing network.

 type: fabric

 version: 1.4.0

 frontend: enabled

 Docker registry details where images are stored.
-This will be used to create k8s secrets

-Please ensure all required images are built and stored in this registry.
+This will be used to create k8s secrets please ensure all required images are built and stored in this registry.
 Do not check-in .

 docker: ...

 env: ...

-Remote connection information for orderer (will be blank or removed for hosting organization)
+Remote connection information for orderer (will be blank or removed for hosting organization) orderers: ...

-orderers: ...

 The channels defined for a network with participating peers in each channel

 channels:

 - channel: ...

 Allows specification of one or many organizations that will be connecting to a network.

-If an organization is also hosting the root of the network (e.g. doorman, membership service, etc),

-then these services should be listed in this section as well.
+If an organization is also hosting the root of the network (e.g. doorman, membership service, etc), then these services should be listed in this section as well. organizations: ... '''

-organizations: ...

-'''

-The sections in the sample configuration file are:

 type defines the platform choice like corda/fabric, here in the example its Fabric version defines the version of platform being used.
-The current Fabric version support is 1.4.8, 2.2.0 & 2.2.2 frontend is a flag which defines if frontend is enabled for nodes or not.
+The current Fabric version support is 1.4.0, 1.4.4 and 2.0.0 frontend is a flag which defines if frontend is enabled for nodes or not.
 Its value can only be enabled/disabled.
 This is only applicable if the sample Supplychain App is being installed.